Polygons

 Mathematically, this process can go on forever, obtaining the lengths of all square roots,

 and building the Spiral of Theodorus.
-However,
+The next

-2.2c, we construct it from a Square.
+rectangle.
+In Figure 2.2c, we construct it from a Square with unit edge length (B1) on

 Fig. 2.2d: The diagonal of a Golden rectangle can be covered with two R1 struts.